 The Monitoring Officer is responsible for establishing and maintaining a Register of Member Interests for the District and Parish/Town Councils.
-Such registers are held within the Elections and Land Charges Section of the Council.
+Registers for Parish/Town Councils are held within the Elections and Land Charges Section of the Council.
+Registers of the District Council are held within the Democratic Services Section.
 With the introduction of the revised Code of Conduct gifts and hospitality worth £25 or over must now be included in the Register of Member Interests.
 This means that such gifts and hospitality is now a personal interest and must be declared at any meeting where a matter relating to that interest is discussed.
 The Standards Committee has produced guidance on the acceptance and registration of gifts and hospitality.
 Registrations are taking place and a form is used and the interest annexed to the Member's Register of Interests.